Welcome to The Behavioral Medicine Research & Training Foundation

 When you take a CE course, how do you know that its content is any good?

 Don’t take the instructor’s or organization’s word!
 Look for independent evaluation of the program, courses, and instructors:

-The Foundation’s program has been evaluated for quality by national and state level organizations such as the American Psychological Association and California’s Boards of Behavioral Sciences and Psychology.
+The Foundation’s program has been evaluated for quality by national and state level organizations such as the Biofeedback Certification International Alliance.
 The Behavioral Medicine R&T Foundation is approved by the American Psychological Association to sponsor continuing education for psychologists.
-The Foundation maintains responsibility for this program and its content.
+The Behavioral Medicine R&T Foundation maintains responsibility for this program and its content.

-Most of the Foundation’s courses have been evaluated for content and quality of presentation by national and state level organizations such as the Biofeedback Certification Institute of America (BCIA), California’s Board of Psychology, and the California Physical Therapy Association.
+Most of the Foundation’s courses have been evaluated for content and quality of presentation by national and state level organizations such as the Biofeedback Certification Institute of America (BCIA).

 The Foundation’s instructors are recognized as highly competent by their academic and clinical peers who promoted them academically, selected them for competitive grants (from NIH, the VA, the military, and private organizations), and accepted their publications in high quality, peer reviewed journals.

 When you purchase courses from the Foundation, you get personal attention from our instructors, each of whom have decades of experience in psychophysiology.
 They can help you with decisions on which equipment to purchase, guide you through psychophysiological portions of interventions with complex patients, etc. Our courses can be started at your convenience and you progress at your own rate.
 You will interact with your instructors by e-mail at each stage in the course and learning process.